Plotisateur/js-xlsx/README.md

 The intent is to provide a temporary means of using these features in practice, and ultimately to merge this into the primary project.
 Report any issues to https://github.com/protobi/js-xlsx/issues.

-**NOTE AGAIN:** This is a fork of a fork for adding functionnality such as compression, freezed header and autofilter that have been (why ?) removed from the original project
+**NOTE AGAIN:** This is a fork of a fork for adding functionnality such as compression, frozen header and autofilter that have been (why ?) removed from the original project

 For those contributing to this fork:
 * `master` is the main branch, which follows the original repo to enable a future pull request.